Realty Income, a REIT best known as the Monthly Dividend Company, gives investors exposure to real estate. Here are its pros and cons

 Types of Real Estate Realty Income Invests In

 Triple-net Leases.
-Realty Income structures leases such that the tenant pays taxes, maintenance and insurance, in addition to monthly rent.
+Realty Income structures leases such that the tenants pay taxes, maintenance and insurance, in addition to monthly rent.
 This is done to reduce the company’s exposure to rising property operating expenses.
 It also keeps the cash flow predictable to support dividend payouts.

 Predictable Rent Increases.
 Realty Income also builds predictable rent increases into their lease agreements.
 These increases raise same-store rental revenue by up to 2% per year.
 They are comprised of fixed rent increases, variable rate increases (a percentage of the tenant’s gross sales), or a mix of both methods.

-Below is a list of Realty Income’s Top 20 Tenants:
+Here is a list of Realty Income’s Top 20 Clients.

 Realty Income vs. a REIT Mutual Fund